xleph/primeCountApproxHilbert/README.md

 ![Eq1](https://math.vercel.app/?color=cyan&from=%5Ctext%7Bpi%7D%28x%29%5Csim%5Cfrac%7Bx%7D%7B%5Cln%28x%29%7D.svg)

 is ineffably useful and impactful in its simplicity.
-This expression falls naturally out of an understanding that, within the exact formulation of Pi(x) (namely the one given in the below source) is a summation of Li(x^\mu)'s which is in fact asymptotic to x/ln(x).
+This expression falls naturally out of an understanding that, within the exact formulation of π(x) (namely the one given in the below source) is a summation of Li(x^\mu)'s which is in fact asymptotic to x/ln(x).
 What we have above is several tiers departed from any rigorous process of derivation, and yet, is usually presented as a standalone awe-inspiring formula.

 I would argue from a pedagogical standpoint, the clear and total force of the above asymptotic relation can really only be felt in the presence of: